Land of the Lustrous: Jewels

 A powerful monk who oversees the gems and acts as a teacher and father figure to them.
-He is much sturdier than the gems and when meditating or sleeping, he scarcely wakes up.
+He is much sturdier than the gems, and when meditating or sleeping, he scarcely wakes up.
 His outer shell is composed of hexagonal diamond (lonsdaleite).
-He is later revealed to have a connection to the Lunarians, a mysterious celestial humanoid race who inhabit the Moon and frequently come down to Earth to capture the gems.
+He is later revealed to have a connection to the Lunarians, a mysterious celestial humanoid race who inhabits the Moon and frequently comes down to Earth to capture the gems.